 When you merge big data with high-powered data analytics, it is possible to achieve business-related tasks like:

-- Real-time determination of core causes of failures, problem, or faults.
+- Real-time determination of core causes of failures, problems, or faults.

 - Produce token and coupons as per the customer's buying behavior.